Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Disabling Cookies

 Amplitude cookies can be disabled altogether using the `disableCookies` option.
 When you disable cookies, the JavaScript SDK will fallback to using `localStorage` to store its data.
 LocalStorage is a great alternative, but there is one small potential downside.
-If you track anonymous users across subdomains of your product (eg: `www.amplitude.com` vs `analytics.amplitude.com`), this doesn't work.
+If you track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`), this doesn't work.
 Access to localStorage is restricted by subdomain.

 #### SameSite

 The JavaScript SDK defaults to setting the SameSite option on its cookies to `None`.
 This can be overridden with the `sameSiteCookie` option.
-We set the option to `Lax` option on our own sites at amplitude.
+We set the option to `Lax` option on our own sites at Amplitude.
 Lax is recommended unless there are instances where you have third party sites that `POST` forms to your site.
 The default may change to `Lax` in the future.

 #### HttpOnly Cookies